|

 and tamed them, this he did by digging a pit into which they

-fell without being hurt, and then carrying them home to his
+fell without being hurt, and hen carrying them home to his

-enclosure where they soon became quite tanme.
-He also man-
+enclosure where they soon became quite tame.
+He also: man-

 aged to